Grant Application Editorial Consultancy Services

 Who provides this help?

-Assistance is provided by Dr. Ralph Pollack, a faculty member in the Chemistry & Biochemistry Department at UMBC from 1970 – 2007 and Associate Vice President for Research from 2007-2012.
-Dr. Pollack has extensive experience in both writing and reviewing proposals.
+Dr. Pollack, a faculty member in the Chemistry & Biochemistry Department at UMBC from 1970 – 2007 and Associate Vice President for Research from 2007-2012, has extensive experience in both writing and reviewing proposals.
 He has obtained funding for research, teaching, graduate student training, symposia, major equipment and travel from state, national, international and private agencies.
-This service is supplied by the Office of the Vice Provost for Graduate Studies and Research at American University.

-Can a scientist help someone in the Arts, Humanities or Social Sciences?
+Can Consultants help specialists in the Sciences, the Arts, the Humanities, and the Social Sciences?

 Yes!
 The fundamentals of proposal writing are for the most part discipline-independent.
 Obtaining funding is to a large degree an exercise in marketing.
 There is no shortage of excellent ideas, but there is a shortage of funding.
 Funded proposals are those that make the best case—in clear and crisp language—for the significance of the idea and its importance to the discipline and to society at large.
 Dr. Pollack has worked with faculty in Economics, History, Sociology, Geography, Visual Arts, Ancient Studies, Political Science and Psychology, in addition to the hard Sciences and Engineering.
 Ms. Wides has worked with attorneys, medical doctors, engineers, and government executives—helping them to clearly express their ideas to non-specialized readers.

 Who should utilize this service?

 All faculty, administrators and graduate students who are interested in preparing any type of proposal for external funding are invited for discussions about their plans.
 These services are particularly important for new faculty members and Assistant Professors, but other, more senior faculty members will benefit, as well.
 Dr. Pollock’s expertise will be particularly helpful to faculty who are preparing applications to NIH, NSF or to other federal funding sources.
 Ms. Wides’s expertise will be most relevant to faculty who are preparing applications to non-federal funding sources, such as private foundations; to faculty who are non-native speakers of English; and to groups of faculty who are co-authoring a proposal and would like to improve the uniformity and consistency of the proposal narrative.